100 gecs: 2021–present: 10,000 gecs

-In July 2021, the duo announced the 10000 Gecs Tour, with shows in North America set to take place from October to December.
-On September 6, 100 Gecs announced their second studio album, 10,000 Gecs.
-According to Pitchfork's Steven Horowitz, the album is more mainstream and "mature" in its sound than their previous works, and will feature songs where Les is heard without the duo's trademark autotune.
-The North American leg of the 10000 Gecs Tour started on October 8 at the Fox Theater in Oakland, California, and ended on December 9, at the Terminal 5 music venue in New York City, which was also broadcast on the live streaming service Twitch.
-On November 19, 100 Gecs released the first single off the album, "MeMeMe", during their tour, with an accompanying kaleidoscopic music video featuring the pair dancing in wizard robes.
+On September 6, 100 gecs announced their second studio album, 10,000 gecs.
+According to Pitchfork's Steven Horowitz, the album is more mainstream and "mature" in its sound than their previous works, and would feature songs where Les is heard without the duo's trademark autotune.
+The North American leg of the 10000 gecs Tour started on October 8 at the Fox Theater in Oakland, California, and ended on December 9, at the Terminal 5 music venue in New York City, which was also broadcast on the live streaming service Twitch.
+On November 19, 100 gecs released the first single off the album, "mememe", during their tour, with an accompanying kaleidoscopic music video featuring the pair dancing in wizard robes.
 These robes were created by Elly Golterman and worn during their tours in 2021 and 2022.

-Four days into the tour, more dates were announced for the Europe 2022 leg of the 10000 Gecs Tour, originally set to start in Moscow in January, and closing out in London in February, but these were delayed until August and September.
-Several 2022 music festival lineups with 100 Gecs were announced in late 2021 and early 2022, such as BUKU, set to take place in New Orleans in March; Ceremonia in Mexico City in April; Coachella in Indio, California in April; Forecastle in Louisville in May; Governors Ball in Queens, New York in June (after pulling out of the festival the previous year); and Bonnaroo in Manchester, Tennessee in June.
-They kicked off their Europe tour with a concert at Vega, Copenhagen on August 11, 2022, and closed it out at SWG3 in Glasgow on September 5.